Glossary of commonly used terms

 Before getting started with Classcraft, take some time to familiarize yourself with terms you’ll commonly see as you're setting up and managing Classcraft.
 If some of these concepts seem abstract for now, consider bookmarking this page and returning here whenever you need to!

-Character - Starting in Chapter 2, each student can have a unique character, a virtual person that represents them in the game.
+Character - Starting in the Exploration phase, each student can have a unique character, a virtual person that represents them in the game.
 Students can even choose their character’s appearance!

-Class progression - The class progression guides teachers through all the chapters, setup steps, and tutorials.
+Class progression - The class progression guides teachers, present setup steps, and tutorials.
 Except for the Introduction, teachers automatically progress when they give Experience Points to their students.
-Teachers can, however, manually progress to any chapter at any time they want.
+Teachers can, however, manually progress at any time they want.

 Class Tools - These are tools that gamify the classroom, such as Random Events, Volume Meter, and Formative Reviews.
 As an administrator, you can see which Class Tools teachers in your district or school are using and how often!